FreeRTOS/iot-reference-esp32/GettingStartedGuide.md

 ### 5.5 Upload the binary with the higher version number (created in step 5.3) and create an OTA Update Job

-1. In the navigation pane of the AWS IoT console, choose 'Manage', and then choose 'Jobs'.
+1. In the navigation pane of the AWS IoT console, choose 'Remote actions', and then choose 'Jobs'.
    Choose 'Create a job'.
 1. Next to 'Create a FreeRTOS Over-the-Air (OTA) update job', choose `Create FreeRTOS OTA update job'.
 Provide a name for the job and click on 'Next'.